 As a BS in Computer Information Systems (CIS) student at Southern New Hampshire University, you will learn to design and implement effective solutions within the computer information field.
 The CIS program at SNHU will help you to understand and meet organizational and management information requirements, and to serve as effective decision-making support.

-The CIS program is similar to Computer Science, but explores a more business-centric aspect of information technology.
-As a CIS major, you will learn to understand the technology and systems that power successful organizations, and position yourself to analyze and make recommendations regarding these systems at any company you may join in the future.
-CIS majors are a crucial bridge between technology and user, and play an important role in both the technological and interpersonal aspects of the workplace.
+The CIS program is similar to computer science, but explores a more business-centric aspect of information technology.
+As a CIS student, you will learn to understand the technology and systems that power successful organizations, and position yourself to analyze and make recommendations regarding these systems at any company you may join in the future.
+CIS graduates are a crucial bridge between technology and user, and play an important role in both the technological and interpersonal aspects of the workplace.

 The SNHU School of Business will ensure that CIS majors have a thorough understanding of the fundamentals of organization theory, decision making, teamwork, and leadership, and well versed in current and emerging information systems tools and technologies.
 Graduates from this degree program will have a substantial knowledge base that may serve as an asset within a wide range of industries.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration at SNHU include:

 - Supportive community.
 Join the SNHU campus community of students who are closely connected with faculty and staff dedicated to your success

 - Affordability.
 It’s our mission to make higher education more accessible.
 That’s why, SNHU is one of the most affordable private, nonprofit universities in New Hampshire.

 - Accessible faculty.
 Learn from highly credentialed faculty who have industry experience and are experts in their fields and interact with you in the classroom, dining hall, fitness center and the stands

 - Opportunity.
 Tap into our nationwide network of alumni and strong connections with employers for internship and career opportunities